 “Big Brother” already has access to all the data it needs to have an opinion on you, but how effective is that at preventing crime?
 With KOORCA®, you are controlling the flow of information that is specific to identifying criminals.
-It is better to stop relying on the government to keep us safe and start contributing to prevention ourselves.
+It is better to stop relying on the government to keep us safe through the costly installation and monitoring of more CCTV assets, and instead, start contributing to prevention ourselves.
 This is the app for those who want less government scrutiny.
 The alternative is increased government controlled monitoring in the future.
 Your privacy is not compromised but instead protected and your public safety is improved immensely.

 Is the database secure?
 Who can access the database?

-All the information sent using KOORCA® is locked in an encrypted database that has very strict and traceable access.
-Authorised access is only permitted for those vetted and regulated by their official employment with government law enforcement or emergency service agencies subject to strict security clearances and two-factor authentication.
+All the information sent and stored using KOORCA® is locked in an encrypted database that has very strict and traceable access.
+Authorised access is only permitted to government emergency service employees as regulated by their internal policies and procedures and subject to strict security clearances and two-factor authentication.